 - Key of the project in JIRA

-- Issue type id's you want integrate
+- Issue type id's you want to integrate

-How to create an API token for Atlassian JIRA Cloud authentication
+Creating an API token for Atlassian JIRA Cloud authentication

-Note: API tokens are available in Atlassian Cloud only.
+API tokens are available in Atlassian Cloud only.
 If you're using for example Jira Server, you should use credentials instead.

 How to create an API token: